×

 If you are thinking about moving to Belize, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "MUCH LOWER!
 Property taxes are around 30 dollars a year!!!
 Car insurance is less than 150 a year!
-WOW!," said one expat in Belize City.
+WOW!," explained one expat living in Belize City, Belize.

 View More Answers